-The Grid-QoS Management (G-QoSM) system [12] allocates resources based on Service Level Agreements between users and service providers.
-The grid is capable of furnishing QoS and adopts three classes similar to those of the Internet Diffserv QoS framework: the QoS guaranteed class, the QoS controlled-load class and the best effort class.
+The Grid-QoS Management (G-QoSM) system [7] allocates resources based on Service Level Agreements between users and service providers.
+The grid is capable of furnishing quality of service (QoS) and adopts three classes similar to those of the Internet differentiated services (DiffServ) QoS framework: the QoS guaranteed, controlled-load, and best effort classes.

 This system does not restrict the type of application that can run on it.
-The Network Resource Manager (NRM) is employed to estimate the available bandwidth, and the information gathering procedure of Globus middleware is used to monitor the availability of processing power.
-To avoid overhead, the sampling of intra domain resources is more frequent than that of inter domain ones.
+The network resource manager (NRM) is employed to estimate the available bandwidth, and the information gathering procedure of Globus middleware is used to monitor the availability of processing power.
+To avoid overhead, the sampling of intradomain resources is more frequent than that of interdomain ones.
 Although only link bandwidth and processing power are accounted for, G-QoSM is presumed to be able to monitor several other QoS-related metrics.
 Both performance (QoS) degradation and new incoming services are considered in the triggering of reallocation of resources.
-G-QoSM employs heuristics to find the most adequate set of resources for both scheduling and re-scheduling for any QoS class.
-The major difficulties are the translation of the class of service requirements into resource allocation and the monitoring of the fulfilment of such demands.
-Moreover, this procedure increases the complexity of the re-scheduling of tasks.
+G-QoSM employs heuristics to find the most adequate set of resources for both scheduling and rescheduling for any QoS class.
+The major difficulties are the translation of the class of service requirements into resource allocation and the monitoring of the fulfillment of such demands.
+Moreover, this procedure increases the complexity of the rescheduling of tasks.
 No consideration is given to robustness under uncertainty in resource availability or application demands.
 Moreover, G-QoSM does not provide forecasting.
 No experiments to evaluate its effectiveness were found.